alexjamesmalcolm/alexjamesmalcolm.com/src/content/blog/1 Timothy 6 - Inductive.md

 God lives in unapproachable light and no one has ever seen him.
 This reminds me of [Exodus 33:18-23](Exodus%2033.md) where God passes by [Moses](Moses.md) but he is not able to see God directly.

+###### Literary/theological context
+The previous paragraph is about how the love of money is a lie of the world system that money will bring us joy but placing our hope in money will only bring us ruin.
+Contentment with what we have and pursuit of God is great gain.

+The next paragraph is about commanding the rich Christians.
+They are at risk of putting their hope in wealth and sacrificing eternal rewards.
+Instead command them to be rich in good deeds and generous and willing to share.
+###### Main Point
+We ought to fight the good fight, which is following God.
+God is worthy of us putting our hope in him.

 >17 Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.
 18 Command them to do good, to be rich in good deeds, and to be generous and willing to share.
 19 In this way they will lay up treasure for themselves as a firm foundation for the coming age, so that they may take hold of the life that is truly life.

+###### Main Point
+Hope in wealth is an uncertain foundation while putting our hope in God and our deeds in being generous and loving is a strong foundation.

+How could our homechurch grow in being "rich in good deeds" and being "generous and willing to share"?

 >20 Timothy, guard what has been entrusted to your care.
 Turn away from godless chatter and the opposing ideas of what is falsely called knowledge, 21 which some have professed and in so doing have departed from the faith.